Williams FW18: Season performance

+Livery

+Williams retained their title sponsorship from Rothmans for a third season and with it kept the blue and white livery along with the company's racing stripes of gold and red along the bodywork.
+The cars showcased Rothmans logos, except at the European, French, British and German Grands Prix; which was replaced by either "Racing" or a barcode with a tricoloured generic rectangle that associated with the brand.
+In the French Grand Prix, the logo from sponsor Black Tower on the cars nosecone was removed.

+Later uses

 Hill was re-united with the FW18 14 years after his championship year, as he demonstrated the car at the 2010 Bahrain Grand Prix.

 Other

-The car appears in the games Formula One Championship Edition and F1 2013 as one of the classic cars in those games.
-In June 2017, it was announced that the car will reappear in F1 2017 along with the Williams FW14B.
-In July 2018, it was announced that the car will again reappear as one of the returning classic cars in F1 2018.
+The car appears in the games TOCA Race Driver 3, Formula One Championship Edition and F1 2013 as one of the classic cars in those games.
+In June 2017, it was announced that the car will reappear in F1 2017 along with the FW14B.
+In July 2018, it was announced that the car will again reappear as one of the returning classic cars in F1 2018, F1 2019 and F1 2020.